🙋♀

 To activate "Right to Protest", the eligible conditions are:

-Once a "Protest" is activated by member(s), project CWC chair supplies their remarks to the community in a public facing records, within 14 days of activation.
+Once a "Protest" is activated by a member(s), the project CWC chair supplies their remarks to the community in public-facing records, within 14 days of activation.

-Steering Council then signs the "Protest" ticket and decides on the issue with unanimous Committee Vote.
+The Steering Council then signs the "Protest" ticket and decides on the issue with a unanimous Committee Vote.

 If the protesting member(s) do not find merits in the unanimous decision of the Steering Committee Vote, member(s) may then take the subject to the Observation Council's Appeals mechanism.

-Observation Council then signs the "Protest" ticket and decides on the issue with a Observation Council Vote.
+Observation Council then signs the "Protest" ticket and decides on the issue with an Observation Council Vote.

 This community consensus protocol is designed to activate a member or a group of member(s) "Right to Protest" on a project's steering decision.